This is a short guide where we outline how much natural gas is left in the world.

-It’s worth reading this guide about why we may never run out of certain mined resources.
+It’s also worth reading this guide about why we may never run out of certain mined resources.

-Burning The Remaining Natural Gas Reserves, & Global Warming
+Burning The Remaining Natural Gas Reserves, & Potential Impact On Global Warming

-Something that is not often discussed is that the quantity of natural gas reserves left needs to be put in context with the impact of burning it on greenhouse gas emissions and climate change/global warming.
+Something that is worth noting is that the quantity of natural gas reserves left needs to be put in context with the impact of burning it on greenhouse gas emissions and climate change/global warming.

 … we will have to leave between 65 to 80 percent of current known reserves untouched if we are to stand a chance of keeping average global temperature rise below our two-degrees global target